Energy Balls

 Serves 18 balls

 These no-bake energy balls are one of our favorite healthy snacks!
-Made with dairy-free chocolate chips and certified gluten-free oat flour, they're both vegan and gluten-free.
+Use dairy-free chocolate chips to make them vegan, and use certified gluten-free oat flour to make them gluten-free.

 Ingredients